In-person in Walnut Creek & online across california

 How can an intensive help with Chronic Anxiety?

-Chronic anxiety often isn’t just about current stress—it’s the nervous system staying in protection mode.
-Weekly therapy can build insight and coping skills, but intensives allow us to target the underlying memories and patterns keeping your system activated.
+Anxiety is often the nervous system’s way of staying prepared, protective, or on alert—even long after the original experiences have passed.
+Weekly therapy can build insight and coping skills, but intensives allow us to work more directly with the underlying experiences and patterns keeping your system activated.

 By processing the root experiences driving hypervigilance or overwhelm, many clients notice: